gleantap/iOS/README.md

-2. Create a file calledÊPodFileÊin your xCode project and add the following code in that.
-Substitute your Project Name forÊYourProjectNameÊin the below code.
+2. Create a file called PodFile in your xCode project and add the following code in that.
+Substitute your Project Name for YourProjectName in the below code.

          target 'YourProjectName' do